 Stacking SS-31 With Other Bodybuilding Peptides

-Do not stack SS-31 with MOTS-c at the same time of day (both are mitochondrial-targeted, signaling overlap is uncharacterized).
-Avoid high-dose NMN (above 1 g/day) during the first 2 weeks.
-Use the peptide stack calculator to check compatibility, and see the peptide dosage chart for reference ranges.
+Do not stack SS-31 with MOTS-c at the same time of day.
+Both target mitochondria and the signaling overlap is uncharted.
+Skip high-dose NMN (above 1 g/day) for the first two weeks.
+Run anything new through the peptide stack calculator and check the peptide dosage chart for reference doses.

 Frequently Asked Questions